jhrcook/100DaysOfSwift/README.md

 **Day 36 - July 10, 2019:** I continued working on the Plant Tracker app.
 I actually accomplished a lot including implementing and reacting to changes in `UISegementedControl` and `UITextField` objects.
 I also had to figure out how to save and load data with each new controller.

 **Day 37 - July 11, 2019:** I got a lot of practice making a layout in code - the tutorial created it in the IB, but I found it easier, and more adaptable to build it in `viewDidLoad()`.
 I did run into a problem with showing the label in a `UIButton`, but figured it out by setting the `UIButton(.roundedRect)` I got a refresher on loading images from the library.
 Finally, I learned about the basics of Core Images.

+**Day 38 - July 12, 2019:** I looked at a few CocoaPod libraries, namely [SnapKit](https://github.com/SnapKit/SnapKit) and [ParallaxHeader](https://github.com/romansorochak/ParallaxHeader).
+I also finished up the Instafilter app, just a few odds and ends, namely to save the adjusted image.